Ambervanbree/42_ft_containers/README.md

-STILL UNDER CONSTRUCTION ........

 To test ft_containers you have 2 options at your disposal:

 1. The main provided with the project.
-A binary for ft_containers and a binary for stl_containers will be created.
+A binary for ft_containers and a binary for std_containers will be created.
 To launch and compare, execute the following commands in the root folder:

-	make
-	./ft_containers > ft.txt && stl_containers > stl.txt
-	diff ft.txt stl.txt
+	make all                         // <--- creates both binaries (to make just one, execute "make ft" or "make std") time ./ft_containers <seed>
+	time ./std_containers <seed>

 2. The tester that I have created with Googletest.
 It is a typed test, which means that for every test different types are passed, including